Poetry

 But we both knew her end was near.

-When she stopped building a new web
+She stopped building a new web

-and instead let the old one go shabby,
+and instead let the weary threads decay.

-we resigned to our old age and infirmity,
+We resigned to our old age and infirmity,

-and stayed in our retreat all night and day.
+staying in our retreat all night and day.

-When she was gone, the night grew still.
+the night grew still.

 I stared at her tattered web and cried a lot,